jupyterhub/the-littlest-jupyterhub/docs/install/jetstream.md

    next to the `exouser` entry to reveal or copy it before running the `ssh` command.

-4. Run the TLJH bootstrap script, replace <admin-user-name> with the name of the first admin user for this JupyterHub.
-Choose any name you like (don’t forget to remove the brackets!).
-This admin user can log in after the JupyterHub is set up, and can configure it to their needs.
+4. Run the TLJH bootstrap script.
+Replace `<admin-user-name>` with the Linux username you want to use for the first JupyterHub admin account (for example, your GitHub username).
+Do not include `<` or `>` in the command.
+This user will be able to log in after setup and administer the hub.

    ```bash
    curl -L https://tljh.jupyter.org/bootstrap.py | sudo -E python3 - --admin <admin-user-name>
    ```

 5. Open the Hostname in a web browser (http on port 80).
-You should see the JupyterHub login page.
+You should see the JupyterHub login page (typically titled `JupyterHub` with a `Sign in` button).
 Your browser will warn about the site not being secure (no HTTPS)—we'll enable HTTPS in the next step.
 Do not login yet, first setup HTTPS, so we avoid transmitting the password in clear text.

 ## Step 3: Enable HTTPS